-In this day and age, you can go in to a shop any time to buy food from all over the world.
+In this day and age, you can go into a shop any time to buy food from all over the world.
 Or you can look out for food that is grown closer to home, or better still grow some in your garden or allotment plot.
-But there is a ‘third way’, practiced by humans for many millennia and ripe for taking part in right now – foraging for wild food.
-Take a walk outside and you will find a wealth …of abundant natural food literally on your doorstep.
+But there is a 'third way', practised by humans for many millennia and ripe for taking part in right now - foraging for wild food.
+Take a walk outside and you will find a wealth of abundant natural food literally on your doorstep.

 A wide range of fruits are available at this time of year for you to enjoy your very own ‘harvest festival’, or ‘hedgerow harvest’ as promoted during WWII by the Ministry of Food.
 A good starting point is the perennial favourite for fruit crumbles and jams - blackberries- they may now be past their peak, but are still about for the picking.
 Other fruits that grow in abundance include sloes (makes great gin!), elderberries (for wine and sauces), crab apples and domestic apples growing wild (for ‘scrumping’!), and rosehips (for syrup).
 And that’s even before you consider the nuts (look for hazelnuts and sweet chestnuts in woods) and mushrooms (be certain of their identification!) that proliferate in the autumn months.

 Many good sources of information are available to help you find wild foods and know what to do with them.
 The book 'Food for Free' by Richard Mabey is a modern classic, whilst there are a number of local foraging advice websites worth a look, including: